Skip to content ↓

 We are committed to identifying those learners who may require access arrangements in their formal examinations and assessments such as a scribe or use of a word processor; reader, enlarged or modified papers or extra time.
 All exam concessions are requested following specialist testing or medical or teaching evidence has been obtained and following submission by the school the request has to meet the rigorous requirements to be approved by the Awarding Body (JCQ).

-Further information about our SEND provision or if you have any enquiries regarding SEND for your child please email SEND@uah.org.uk or telephone 01406 423042
+For further information about our SEND provision or if you have any enquiries regarding SEND for your child please email SEND@uah.org.uk or telephone 01406 423042

 Click on the following link to find out more about Lincolnshire’s SEND Local Offer https://www.lincolnshire.gov.uk/send-local-offer